Documentation

 Overview

-MinIO supports using an Active Directory / LDAP Connect for external management of user identities.
-The procedure on this page provides instructions for:
+MinIO supports configuring a single Active Directory / LDAP Connect for external management of user identities.

 • Configuring a MinIO cluster for an external AD/LDAP provider.